 Starting a Commercial Landscaping Business

 Commercial landscaping firms require additional or larger crews and possibly superintendents.
 You will need to be comfortable delegating the work.
 Are you ready to upgrade your tools and equipment?
-Is your book-keeping and invoicing in order?
-Commercial businesses may require more paperwork and professional documentation along with the work you perform.
+Is your bookkeeping and invoicing in order?
+Commercial businesses may require more paperwork and professional documentation along with the work they perform.